jimporter/bfg9000/doc/user/reference.md

 Specify a list of files that need to be installed for the project to work.
 Each will be installed to the appropriate location based on its type, e.g. header files will go in `$PREFIX/include` by default on POSIX systems.
 These are all accumulated into the `install` target.
+If an iterable object is passed as an argument to *install*, each element of the iterable will be added.
 If there are any runtime dependencies for a file (such as shared libraries you just built), they will be installed as well.

 To allow referencing the installed copies of the files passed to it, *install* will return file objects representing the installed files: as a single object if